 • Do not expect your GP to process forms overnight.
 Urgent requests may mean that a doctor has to make special arrangements to process the form quickly, and this will cost more.

 What Happens now?

-If you have a form that you wish the doctor to complete please give it in the reception who will pass it too the Medical Reports Administrator.
-They will then contact you about costs and payment.
+If you have a form that you wish the doctor to complete please email it to us at firstname.lastname@example.org.
+The Medical Reports Administrator will then contact you about costs and payment.
 If you need to be seen by the doctor for an examination in order to complete the form they will arrange this as well.